neurobagel/documentation/docs/user_guide/dataset_description.md

 }
 ```

-Save the contents in a file with the extension `.json`.
+After editing, copy the save the contents in a file with the extension `.json`.
 We recommend using an informative file name like `DATASETNAME_description.json`.

 !!! question "I have a dataset_description.json from my BIDS dataset"